Revelation

 Are we justified in suggesting, therefore, that the seven seals speak primarily of woeful end-time events, and that the white horse of Revelation 6 could well be an instrument of woe that develops its distinctive character during the Laodicean era, rather than "a triumphant church at the beginning of the Christian dispensation," a church (Ephesus) that opened with a flash of "first love" followed by a spiritual crash that took place long before the end of the first century A.D.

 ¤ Eighthly, it is generally agreed within our ranks that it was in +/- A.D.
 95 that the aging John received his visions on the isle of Patmos.
 It was then, we are told, that he “glanced down the stream of time” (ST 05-05-87) on what was shown him of the temple.
 In order to believe that the first seal (6:2) spans “the first century of the Christian dispensation,” we would have to accept that John looked up the stream of time in order to see this scene.
 Once again our traditional interpretation of 6:2 just does not fit.
 And once again, all the evidence suggests that 2:1 to 6:2 represents a step-by-step progression through history?
-Further discussion and proof.
+Click here for further discussion and proof.

 ¤ Ninthly, because Revelation speaks of two riders on white horses.
 The following comparison between these two riders reveals in no uncertain terms that they have totally different characters and totally different agendas.
 I find it impossible to consider the following and then to conclude that the rider on the white horse in chapter 6 is the same person as the rider on a white horse in chapter 19.